-麵 As a Blue Shield Member, you have the right to: 1 Receive considerate and courteous care with respect for your right to personal privacy and dignity.
+= As a Blue Shield Member, you have the right to: 1 Receive considerate and courteous care with respect for your right to personal privacy and dignity.
 2 Receive information about all health services available to you, including a clear explanation of how to obtain them.
 3 Receive information about your rights and responsibilities.
 4 Receive information about your Blue Shield plan, the services we offer you, and the Physicians and other Health Care Providers available to care for you.
 5 Select a PCP and expect their team to provide or arrange for all the care you need.
 6 Have reasonable access to appropriate medical and mental health services.
 7 Participate actively with your Physician in decisions about your medical and mental health care.
 To the extent the law permits, you also have the right to refuse treatment.
 8 A candid discussion of appropriate or Medically Necessary treatment options for your condition, regardless of cost or Benefit coverage.
 9 An explanation of your medical or mental health condition, and any proposed, appropriate, or Medically Necessary treatment alternatives from your Physician, so you can make an informed decision before you receive treatment.
 This includes available success/outcomes information, regardless of cost or Benefit coverage.
 10 Receive Preventive Health Services.
 11 Know and understand your medical or mental health condition, treatment plan, expected outcome, and the effects these have on your daily living.
-12 Have confidential health records, except when the law requires or permits disclosure.
+12 Have confidential health records, except when the state law (California) or federal law requires or permits disclosure.
 With adequate notice, you have the right to review your medical record with your Physician.
 13 Communicate with, and receive information from, Customer Service in a language you can understand.
 14 Know about any transfer to another Hospital, including information as to why the transfer is necessary and any alternatives available.
-15 Be fully informed about the complaint and grievance process and understand how to use it without the fear of an interruption in your health care. ns?
-Visit blueshielded com use the Blue Shield mobile ann or call Customer Service at 1, 955, 254
+15 Be fully informed about the complaint and grievance process and understand how to use it without the fear of an interruption in your health care.
+16 Voice complaints or grievances about your Blue Shield plan or the care provided to you.